Loyola University Maryland

 Annually

-MU 326 – Songwriting and Arranging
+MU 326 – Songwriting

 (3.00 cr.)

 Introduces the fundamental methods, techniques, and practices of songwriting.
 Study includes a survey of styles such as pop, folk, hip hop, singer-songwriter, rhythm and blues, and country, including such artists as George Gershwin, The Beatles, Radiohead, Kendrick Lamar, and others based on student interest.
 Students have the opportunity to develop their own original material, work in collaboration with others, and receive individual feedback on their work.
-Sample topics include song form, text-setting, melody & harmony, and instrumentation.
+Sample topics include song form, text-setting, melody and harmony, and instrumentation.

-Prerequisite: MU 110 or MU 201 or MU 202 or written permission of the instructor.
+Prerequisite: MU 110 or MU 201 or MU 202.

 Sessions Typically Offered: